npomfret/ui-research/modern-ui-techniques-vol2.md

 ---

 ## 3. Native CSS Scroll-Driven Animations

+_Experiments that complement the IntersectionObserver patterns in [04-motion.md](./04-motion.md) once browser support allows._

 This is a cutting-edge, highly performant way to create animations that are directly linked to scroll progress, without any JavaScript.
 It uses the new `animation-timeline` property. **Note:** Browser support is new, so always check for compatibility.